bradlindblad/tidyUSDA/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added @examples for the 2 functions in the package
 * Fixed issue where NAMESPACE wasn't working
 * Omitted the redundant "the R user with" text from the description
 * Explained all acronyms in the description text